DVLA issues £1,000 warning to every driver who passed their test before 2014

 Related: What are DVLA ‘Show me, tell me’ questions

-The Driver and Vehicle Licensing Agency (DVLA) has warned anyone who passed their driving test before 2014 they must renew their licence before its 10-year expiration date arrives or face a heavy fine.
+The Driver and Vehicle Licensing Agency (DVLA) has warned anyone who passed their driving test before 2014 that it is almost time to renew their licence before its 10-year expiration date arrives or face a heavy fine.

 A recent tweet from the DVLA reads: “You must renew your driving licence every 10 years.

-Note: This article was amended on the day of publication to include information relating to the older paper licences, which do not require renewal every 10 years.